mautic/user-documentation/docs/contacts/manage_contacts.rst

 Mautic supports exporting Contact lists in CSV and Excel formats.

-* **Export to CSV** - Sends a downloadable link containing the CSV file of the Contact list to the Email address on your Campaign Studio User profile.
+* **Export to CSV** - Sends a downloadable link containing the CSV file of the Contact list to the Email address on your Mautic User profile.

 .. note::